What is an obstetrician?

 Some obstetricians perform ultrasounds in their rooms.

-Some private obstetricians also offer a 'shared care' arrangement, under which you split your appointments between your GP or midwife and your obstetrician.
+Some private obstetricians also offer a 'shared care' arrangement.
+Under this system you split your appointments between your doctor (GP) or midwife, and your obstetrician.
 This can be a less expensive option.

 In a private hospital, your obstetrician may visit you during your labour, but you'll mostly be cared for by midwives.
-Your obstetrician will manage any complications and some interventions, and will attend the birth (or, second stage of labour).
+Your obstetrician will manage any complications and some interventions.
+They will usually attend the birth (or second stage of labour).

 If you have a private obstetrician, they will usually check on you before you leave the hospital.

-If you see a private obstetrician, you will need to pay the difference (or 'gap') between any Medicare rebate and the obstetrician's fees, hospital costs and other expenses.
+If you see an obstetrician privately, there are likely to be out-of-pocket costs.
+You will need to pay the difference (or 'gap') between what Medicare will cover and the obstetrician's fees, hospital costs and other expenses.
 Some of this might be covered by private health insurance, if you have it.

-Obstetricians generally charge a pregnancy 'management fee' at 28 weeks' gestation.
+Obstetricians generally charge a 'management fee' at week 28 of your pregnancy.
 This is usually the highest fee component.
-They might charge you additional fees for antenatal consultations, the delivery and postnatal care.
+They might charge you additional fees for antenatal visits, the birth and postnatal care.
 There may also be private hospital costs not covered by private health insurance.

 After private health insurance rebates, the overall cost of an obstetrician, private hospital birth and postnatal care can range from $2,500 to $20,000.
-Without insurance, the cost can range from $9,000 to $30,000.
+Without insurance, this will be even higher.
 The cost might be higher if you or your baby need special care or a long stay in hospital.

 - The Royal Australian and New Zealand College of Obstetricians and Gynaecologists service finder can help you locate your nearest obstetrician across Australia.